Doctor Who Series 11: when's it on UK TV, casting news and more

 When is Doctor Who series 11 released?

-Shooting started din November 2017, however, Doctor Who ping pongs around the TV schedules but the official word is autumn.
+Shooting started in November 2017, however, Doctor Who ping pongs around the TV schedules but the official word is a move to Sunday nights starting 7 October.

 How can I watch Doctor Who in the UK?